netscale-technologies/netcomp_rcp_doc/doc/notifications.md

 |member_uid|string|Y|

 ### set_notification_refresh
-_Refreshes_ the notification so its _time_ is updated to _now_, so it should move to the top of any time-based list.
+_Refreshes_ the notification so its _update_time_ is updated to _now_, so it should move to the top of any time-based list, since listing is based on this field.

 You must also provide a meta that **will overwrite current notification's meta**